litejs/litejs.github.io/index.md

 <details>
     <summary>.. and more with no dependencies</summary>

- - date parsing and formating [date-format-lite](https://github.com/litejs/date-format-lite)
+ - date parsing and formating with bundled [date-format-lite](https://github.com/litejs/date-format-lite)
  - string formating
  - keyboard shortcuts
  - JSON Pointer [RFC 6901] and JSON Merge Patch [RFC 7396] implementation